-Gas Chromatography-Mass Spectrometry.
-GC-MS analyses were performed with a Varian CP-3800 gas chromatograph equipped with a DB-5 capillary column (30 m \times 0.25 mm; coating thickness = 0.25 μm) and a Varian Saturn 2000 ion trap mass detector.
-Analytical conditions: splitless injection mode, injector temperature at 250 °C; oven temperature was programmed from 60 °C to 240 °C at 3 °C min^-1; carrier gas, helium at 1 ml min^-1; injection of 0.2 μl (10% hexane solution).
-Identification of the constituents was based on comparison of the retention times with those of authentic samples, comparing their l.r.i. relative to the series of n-hydrocarbons, and on computer matching against commercial (NIST 98 and ADAMS) and home-made library mass spectra built up from pure substances, components of known oils and MS literature data [24-29].

-TBARS.
-TBARS assay, that quantifies oxidative stress by measuring the peroxidative damage to membrane lipids occurring with free radical generation and resulting in the production of MDA (malondialdehyde), was carried out according to Tonelli et al. [9].
+Gas chromatography-mass spectrometry: GC-MS analyses were performed with a Varian CP-3800 gas chromatograph equipped with a DB-5 capillary column (30 m × 0.25 mm; coating thickness = 0.25 μ m) and a Varian Saturn 2000 ion trap mass detector.
+Analytical conditions: splitless injection mode, injector temperature 250°C; oven temperature was programmed from 60°C to 240°C at 3°C min-1; carrier gas, helium at 1 mL min-1; injection of 0.2 μ L (10% n-hexane solution).
+Identification of the constituents was based on comparison of the retention times with those of authentic samples, comparing their l.r.i. relative to the series of nhydrocarbons, and on computer matching against commercial (NIST 98 and ADAMS) and home-made library mass spectra built up from pure substances, components of known oils and MS literature data [24-29].
+TBARS: TBARS assay, which that quantifies oxidative stress by measuring the peroxidative damage to membrane lipids occurring with free radical generation and resulting in the production of MDA (malondialdehyde), was carried out according to Tonelli et al. [9].

-Pigment analysis.
-Pigment analysis was performed by HPLC according to Döring et al. [16].
-Thirty mg of leaves were homogenized in 3 ml 100% HPLC-grade methanol and incubated overnight at 4 °C in the dark.
-The HPLC analysis was performed at room temperature with a reverse-phase Dionex column (Acclaim 120, C18, 5 μm particle size, 4.6 mm internal diameter × 150 mm length).
-The pigments were eluted at a flow rate of 1 ml min-1 using 100 % solvent A (acetonitrile/methanol, 75/25, v/v) for the first 14 min to determine all xanthophylls, also the separation of lutein from zeaxanthin, followed by a 3 min linear gradient to 100% solvent B (methanol/ethylacetate, 68/32, v/v), 15 min with 100% solvent B for the elution of β-carotene.
+Pigment analysis: Pigment analysis was performed by HPLC according to Döring et al. [16].
+Thirty mg of leaves was homogenized in 3 mL 100% HPLC-grade methanol and incubated overnight at 4°C in the dark.
+HPLC analysis was performed at room temperature with a reverse-phase Dionex column (Acclaim 120, C18, 5 μ m particle size, 4.6 mm internal diameter × 150 mm length).
+The pigments were eluted at a flow rate of 1 mL min-1 using 100% solvent A (acetonitrile/methanol, 75/25, v/v) for the first 14 min to determine all xanthophylls, also the separation of lutein from violaxanthin, followed by a 3 min linear gradient to 100% solvent B (methanol/ethylacetate, 68/32, v/v), 15 min with 100% solvent B for the elution of β-carotene.
 The pigments were detected at 445 nm.
 Pure authentic standards were used to quantify the pigment content of each sample.

-Statistical analysis.
-A minimum of four plants per treatment were used in each of the three repeated experiments.
-Following performance of the Shapiro-Wilk W test, biochemical data was analyzed using one-way analysis of variance (ANOVA) and comparison among means was determined by LSD post-test ($P \le 0.05$).
-Since data obtained by control plants maintained in filtered air did not show significant differences (data not shown) during time course, comparison among means was carried out using controls measured at once before the beginning of fumigation.
+Statistical analysis: A minimum of 4 plants per treatment were used in each of the 3 repeated experiments.
+Following performance of the Shapiro-Wilk W test, biochemical data were analyzed using one-way analysis of variance (ANOVA) and comparison among means was determined by LSD post-test ($P \le 0.05$).
+Since data obtained by control plants maintained in filtered air did not show significant differences (data not shown) during the time course, comparison among means was carried out using controls measured at once before the beginning of fumigation.
 Analyses were performed by NCSS 2000 Statistical Analysis System Software.

 Acknowledgments - This research was supported by a grant from the Vigoni Project (MIUR-DAAD).
-We gratefully acknowledge Mr. Andrea Parrini for his technical support.
+We gratefully acknowledge Mr Andrea Parrini for his technical support.